-It all started when my great grandfather, his wife and houseful of six children were plunged into poverty at three o’clock one morning.
-The comment was made about the strangeness of hailstones on the window, which turned out to be cracking windowpanes from the heat of the fire.
-The young children upstairs in and amongst the upper half story of thatched roof – they had been burnt out of their home.
+It all started when my great grandfather, his wife and houseful of six children were plunged into despair at three o’clock one morning.
+The comment was made about the strangeness of hailstones on the window, which turned out to be the cracking of windowpanes from the heat of the fire.
+The young children were upstairs, in and amongst the thatched roof of the upper half story of the modest farmhouse – they were to be burnt out of their home.

-‘We go in together and we come out together,’ was whispered wife to husband, as they went back in to get their baby niece, who they had taken in when her mother died in childbirth.
-In any case they were to find out what poverty meant, when everything they owned was destroyed, their friends and neighbours helping them to get back on their feet in any way they could.
+‘We go in together and we come out together,’ was whispered wife to husband, as they went back in to get their baby niece, who they had taken in when her mother died during childbirth.
+In any case, the entire collective would go on to find out what poverty truly meant when almost everything they owned was totally destroyed.
+Their friends and neighbours came together and went on to help in any way they could, to get this family back on their feet.

-As the adolescent years came round, with little to do but hang around fecklessly, brother Willie, my grandfather took an interest in shooting which one way or another resulted in the next door neighbour’s dog being shot.
-The police were called and the fine, upstanding Sargent Pogue duly arrived on the doorstep to investigate matters.
+As the adolescent years came around and with little to do but hang around fecklessly, brother Willie (my grandfather) took a keen interest in shooting, which one way or another resulted in the next door neighbour’s dog getting shot!
+Events proceeded, the police were duly called and the fine, upstanding Sergeant Pogue arrived on the doorstep to investigate matters.

-A few years down the line, the position of matron at Holywell Hospital near Antrim came up, barely a couple of miles down the road from where the nine of them had been burnt out of their home that night.
-Regarding Holywell, I believe the comment was, “All you could here was the jangling of keys, and the clinking on locks – 120 beds and every single occupant was committed and continually locked up.”
+A few years down the line, the position of Matron at Holywell Hospital, based on the 140-acre site near Antrim and caring for over 800 inpatients came up.
+Barely a couple of miles down the road from where the nine of them had been burnt out of their home that night.
+Regarding Holywell, I believe the comment was, “All you could hear was the jangling of keys, and the clinking on locks – every single occupant was committed and continually locked up.”
 This was the dark old days of the sanatorium, and great-aunt Martha felt it was most definitely not the place for her.
-She was encouraged to apply but repeatedly declined, until her boss at Creighton Royal whispered conspiratorially, “That place needs somebody like you – somebody to give it a good shake-up.”
+She was encouraged to apply but repeatedly declined.
+That was until her boss at Creighton Royal whispered conspiratorially, “That place needs somebody like you – somebody to give it a good shake-up.”

-And duly indeed did she shake it up, getting the patients into their own clothes, out of bed.
+And indeed did she shake it up, getting the patients into their own clothes, out of bed.
 She opened the doors, she opened hair salons and workshops inside the hospital, and people did indeed start to recover and actually go home.
-After a few years, her mentor from Creighton Royal along with her associated medical man, came over to inspect the works, and requested that they stay in the bungalow that was built for Martha in the hospital grounds.
+After a few years, her mentor from Creighton Royal along (with her associated medical man), came over to inspect the works.
+They requested that they stay in the bungalow built for Martha in the hospital grounds.
 After four days the comments was, ‘Miss Dennison, tell me what you thought the real purpose of our visit was.’